This is a 5,000+ word guide on how to become a master of all things credit and credit scoring.

-This will help you make informed credit decisions and take the necessary steps to maintain a good credit score.
+This helps you make informed credit decisions and take the necessary steps to maintain a good credit score.

 In addition to understanding how your score works, it is also important to check it regularly to avoid issues such as account errors or fraud.
 Remember that you should never pay to do this.

 2. Always Make Your Payments on Time

 Put simply, missing credit payments has the potential to wreak havoc on your credit score.
 Having just one or two missed payments can drop your score by more than 100 points and make it very difficult for you to qualify for any sort of loan.

 You absolutely must make all of your payments on time and in full if you want to maintain a good credit score.

 If you’re worried about missing payments, I highly suggest you take advantage of AutoPay features offered by banks/credit card companies.

 The more credit history you have, the more evidence there is that you are a responsible borrower.
 This will help to boost your score and insulate it against minor ups and downs that can be caused by things like new credit inquiries or accounts.

 The best way to build a solid credit history is to continually stick to the first two tips that you just read.
 If you continue to monitor your credit score and make your payments on time, you will be able to build a solid credit history of being a responsible borrower.